AlexsLemonade/scpca-nf/external-instructions.md

 ### Repeating cell type annotation

 When cell typing is turned on with `--perform_celltyping`, `scpca-nf` will skip annotation for any libraries whose cell type annotation results already exist in the `checkpoints` folder, as long as the cell type reference file name is unchanged.
-The cell type annotations in the `checkpoints` folder have the following structure:
+The cell type annotations in the `checkpoints` folder will have the following structure:

 ```
 checkpoints
 └── celltype
     └── library01
     │   ├── library01_cellassign
-    │   └── library01_cellassign
+    │   └── library01_singler
     └── library02
         ├── library02_cellassign
-        └── library02_cellassign
+        └── library02_singler
 ```